OmcoGit/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+***Answer:***
+We stop and disable the nginx service before uninstalling the package because if we remove the software first, the service cannot be stopped (it no longer exists).

+Stopping it first avoids errors and ensures the system is cleanly shut down before removal.
 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+***Answer:*** Task names should describe what the task does, not how it is implemented.

+Example of good names:

+“Install nginx”

+“Start nginx service”

+“Stop and disable nginx”

+“Remove nginx package”

+Avoid implementation details like “Run package module for nginx,” because names should be clear, readable, and understandable by anyone reading the playbook.